Short Trip Home: In popular culture

 The track "Short Trip Home" is heard in the Richard Proenneke documentary Alone in the Wilderness.

 The tracks “In the Nick of Time” and "Concert Duo.
 1" are heard in the Ken Burns documentary The War (miniseries).

 The track "BT" was used as the theme song for WUNC (FM)'s The State of Things (radio show) from 2004 until 2010.

-The track "Short Trip Home" was used as the theme song in the “The Tin Mine” 2005 Thai movie.
+The track "Short Trip Home" was used as the theme song in “The Tin Mine”, a 2005 Thai movie.